GabeScott/standard-works-vault/General Conference/1991 October - Be an Example of the Believers.md

 From time to time, leaders of the Church endeavor to give you guidance for your spiritual and temporal welfare.
 One principle that we teach repeatedly is the value of the precious freedom the Lord has given to you to make your own decisions.
 Moral agency enables the children of God to choose what they will believe and how they will live in mortality.
 Based on your obedience in living gospel principles, you will be judged according to your works.
 With the marvelous gift of moral agency, you can study the scriptures and the teachings of the leaders of the Church and, through the promptings of the Spirit, make correct choices that will bring peace and eternal joy to your souls.

-Most of you are familiar with Victor Hugo’s classic novel Les Miserables.
-A modern composer has brought that story to the musical stage, where he chronicles the consequences that grow out of a lifetime of choices—some wrong, but many gloriously right.
+Most of you are familiar with Victor Hugo’s classic novel *Les Miserables.* A modern composer has brought that story to the musical stage, where he chronicles the consequences that grow out of a lifetime of choices—some wrong, but many gloriously right.
 The central character, Jean Valjean, is sentenced to years of hard labor for stealing a bit of bread to keep his loved ones from starvation.
 Newly released from prison, he finds food and a night’s refuge in the home of a priest.
 Bitter and hopeless, he slips away before dawn, taking with him the silver from the rectory table.
 The police apprehend him and ask the priest to identify the silver as stolen property.
 The priest tells them that not only was the silver given freely, but that Valjean had forgotten the two candlesticks that went with it.

 Grateful and humbled, Jean vows to live a life of service to God and his fellowmen.
 Years later, in a case of mistaken identity, a man is brought to trial in Valjean’s place.
 Jean now must make a seemingly impossible choice.
 He reviews in his mind the consequences if he chooses to step forward, identify himself, and serve his own sentence.
 By now, he has become very successful.
 He employs thousands; they will be jobless.
 He is the mayor; his town will suffer.
 He has been benefactor to many; they will have no advocate.
 Surely he is justified if he remains silent.
 From the depth of his soul, we hear the song’s refrain:

-Can I condemn this man to slavery,
+>Can I condemn this man to slavery,

-Pretend I do not see his agony, ...
+>Pretend I do not see his agony, …

-Can I conceal myself forevermore?
+>Can I conceal myself forevermore?
+>

-If speak I am condemned.
+>If speak I am condemned.
 If I stay silent,

-I am damned.
+>I am damned.
+>

 And out of despair we hear his decision:

-My soul belongs to God, I know.
+>My soul belongs to God, I know.

-I made that bargain long ago.
+>I made that bargain long ago.

-He gave me hope when hope was gone.
+>He gave me hope when hope was gone.

-He gave me strength to journey on.
+>He gave me strength to journey on.
+>

 Faced with the ageless question “Who am I?” and recognizing that if he does not speak, the one betrayed will be himself, he answers, “Who am I?
 I’m Jean Valjean!”

 Now, my dear sisters, each one of you will be required repeatedly to ask the question “Who am I?”
 I know of no better answer for the women of the Church than the one found in the Young Women theme:

 “We are daughters of our Heavenly Father who loves us, and we love Him.
-We will ‘stand as witnesses of God at all times and in all things, and in all places ...’ as we strive to live the Young Women values, which are: faith, divine nature, individual worth, knowledge, choice and accountability, good works and integrity.
+We will ‘stand as witnesses of God at all times and in all things, and in all places …’ as we strive to live the Young Women values, which are: faith, divine nature, individual worth, knowledge, choice and accountability, good works and integrity.

-“We believe as we come to accept and act upon these values, we will be prepared to make and keep sacred covenants, receive the ordinances of the temple, and enjoy the blessings of exaltation.”
-(Ensign, Apr.
+“We believe as we come to accept and act upon these values, we will be prepared to make and keep sacred covenants, receive the ordinances of the temple, and enjoy the blessings of exaltation.” (*Ensign,* Apr.
 1989, p.
 45.)

 In my judgment, this is an inspired statement, and if understood and followed by all of our Father’s children, this would be a much better world.
 If you live by these truths, you will not be carried along with the stream of women who do not seem to know who they are, their reason for being, or their prominent role in the plan of salvation.

 In 1979, President Spencer W. Kimball addressed the women of the Church just as I am doing tonight.
 At that time, speaking as the prophet of God, using words that are truly prophetic, he proclaimed: “Much of the major growth that is coming to the Church in the last days will come because many of the good women of the world (in whom there is often such an inner sense of spirituality) will be drawn to the Church in large numbers.
-This will happen to the degree that the women of the Church reflect righteousness and articulateness in their lives. ...
-Thus it will be that female exemplars of the Church will be a significant force in both the numerical and the spiritual growth of the Church in the last days.”
-(Ensign, Nov.
+This will happen to the degree that the women of the Church reflect righteousness and articulateness in their lives. … Thus it will be that female exemplars of the Church will be a significant force in both the numerical and the spiritual growth of the Church in the last days.” (*Ensign,* Nov.
 1979, pp. 1034.)

-What an ennobling phrase, my beloved sisters.
-Female exemplars!
-What a glorious promise—to know that you can strengthen all those around you.
+What an ennobling phrase, my beloved sisters. *Female exemplars!* What a glorious promise—to know that you can strengthen all those around you.

 Young women, last October I spoke to the men in the priesthood session of general conference, talking to them primarily about morals.
 I told the young men to cultivate a considerate attitude toward women of all ages.
 I taught them to respect you, to show you common, sincere courtesy.
 I counseled them to never succumb to a feeling that peer pressure is a justification for any kind of moral transgression.